-For nearly thirty years, the African American Museum of Iowa (AAMI) has educated Iowa communities authentically and unapologetically, answering a need across the state to share ALL of America’s history.
+For thirty years, the African American Museum of Iowa (AAMI) has educated Iowa communities authentically and unapologetically, answering a need across the state to share ALL of America’s history.
 As current events continue to open eyes and raise consciousness, the Museum’s role in the community has never been clearer.
 We have the opportunity and the ability to share American history that has consistently been omitted, and there is perhaps no better example of this than Juneteenth.

 What is Juneteenth?